Where to Stay in Porto: A Complete Guide for First Timers

 Disclaimer: Some of the links in this post, like hotel links, are affiliate links, meaning at no additional cost to you, we make a little bit of money if you click through and book.
 That being said, we would never recommend something to you that we don’t stand behind 100%.

-Where to Stay in Porto: A Complete Guide to the Best Areas to Stay
+The 4 Best Places to Stay in Porto: A Complete Guide

 At the end of the day, 90% of people are going to be choosing between Ribeira and Baixa, which are the two best options to be central to all of the major attractions and other things to do and see (and eat and drink) in Porto.